As a new parent of an infant, the number of decisions you must make can be overwhelming and maybe even a little scary.

 There are a variety of reasons an adult male might choose to be circumcised.
 While he might not have had the procedure done as a child, he might as an adult prefer it.
 Some males choose to have the procedure done for cosmetic reasons.
 Other might choose it because of an overly tight foreskin (phimosis).
 Most adult circumcision can be performed without a general anaesthetic.
 Instead, a combination of local anaesthetics is used to simplify the procedure.

 Is Newborn Circumcision Right For Your Baby?

-While no new parent wants to imagine doing anything to their baby that will cause them pain, newborn circumcision does not need to be a difficult choice.
-It can be a simple and easy process, with the best pain management available for your baby.
-For more information about our use of the Pollock Method and why it’s the right choice for your baby, contact us today.
+While no new parent wants to imagine doing anything to their baby that might cause them pain, newborn circumcision does not need to be a difficult choice.
+It can be a simple and easy process, virtually painless for your baby.
+For more information about our use of the Pollock Method, contact us today.